J.D. Davis Preview, Player Props: Giants vs. Padres

 J.D.
 Davis At The Plate

-- Davis has had an RBI in 36 games this season (29.5%), including 13 multi-RBI outings (10.7%).
-He has also driven home three or more of his team's runs in seven contests.
+- In 29.3% of his games this year, Davis has had at least one RBI.
+He's picked up more than one in 10.6% and driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.